Zaph-x/SkriptKit/readme.md

 ## Storing Scripts

 Using SkriptKit, script objects can be stored in JSON format for dynamic loading of scripts.
-Furthermore, scripts can contain placeholder values that can be used in dynamic execution in applications where the user might want to enter values for the placeholder.
+Furthermore, scripts can contain placeholder values that can be used in applications where the user might want to enter custom values.

 ## Example Code